 - Annually funded scholarships are awarded as contributions are received and funds do not accumulate.
 The minimum amount necessary to establish an annually funded scholarship is $1,000 with a commitment to support the fund annually for at least three years.

-For more information on establishing a scholarship fund please contact Brittanie Kuhr, Director of Development at 419-517-8990 or email.
+For more information on establishing a scholarship fund please contact Brittanie Kuhr, Assistant to the President for Institutional Relations at 419-517-8990 or email.